User agreement - Artupia.com

 4.3 Aid Buying

-Aid Buying is when sellers (or someone they know) buy systematically artworks to drive the price or the value up.
+Aid Buying is when sellers (or someone they know) buy artworks systematically to drive the price or the value up.
 The buyer of an artwork must be independent from the seller of that artwork.
 The purchases of the seller (or someone connected to the seller) to drive the price up isn't allowed.
-To make sure no one gets an unfair advantage, aid buying is prohibited on Artupia.
+No one has to get an unfair advantage, so aid buying is prohibited on Artupia.
 People who know the seller (such as family members, friends, flatmates, or employees) can't buy seller's artworks systematically to drive the quotation, price or the value up.
 Sellers with employees have to make sure their staff is aware of this policy and what the consequences are for breaking the rules.

 Before selling artworks on Artupia, please keep the following rules in mind:

 - Although a seller is allowed to have more than one Artupia account, there can't be any interaction between the accounts, especially involving purchases.
 Your information also has to be accurate and consistent.